mzimbres/rtcpp/README.md

 ##RTCPP

-  The idea of this project is to make real-time use of STL containers by means of real-time allocators.
+  The idea of this project is to make real-time use of STL containers by means of *real-time allocators*.
 "Real-time" here means a guarantee that the program will execute a particular task in at most n steps (or processor cycles).

-When the standard says that insertion on an std::list is constant time, it means operations inside the list and does not account for example, whether allocation of nodes are constant time or not.
-However, the performance of allocations can become very bad in situations where the heap is fragmented.
-This is an undesirable effect in many real-time systems.
+  When the standard places a guarantee that insertion on an std::list has constant time complexity, it means operations inside the list and does not account the complexity of each node allocation, which may be constant or not depending on the allocation algorithm itself.

+  This unpredictability is very undesirable in many applications like 24/7 and real-time systems.

   To make a real-time guarantee on a given operation, we have to get rid of all sources of unpredictable behaviour, some of them are.